-Bernard Preston is a semi retired chiropractor, interested in nutrition, organic gardening and he is also a solar guru.
+Bernard Preston is a semi-retired DC, interested in nutrition, organic gardening and he is also something of a solar guru.

 Becoming a greenie has been a very exciting journey as one approaches the 72th orbit of the sun.
-The Earth will not stop but how many more joureys will Bernard Preston have on board the late, great, planet Earth?
+The world will not stop but how many more journeys will Bernard Preston have on board the late, great, planet Earth?

 Finishing his seventh published book in time is one of the last projects; will the Church ever have another married pope?